 - How soon will I start to feel better?

-- Will my thyroid medicine interact with any other medications or dietary supplements that I'm taking for other conditions?
+- Will my thyroid medication interact with any other medications or dietary supplements that I'm taking for other conditions?

-- Is it safe for me to get pregnant and breastfeed while taking thyroid medicine?
-Will I need a change in my medicine dosage during pregnancy?
+- Is it safe for me to get pregnant and breastfeed while taking thyroid medication?
+Will I need a change in my medication dosage during pregnancy?